Volseth/CableDetector/index.md

 ### Features

-Application has built-in functions to calibrate sensor for better detection like sensitivity and reading enviroment base magnitude field value as a base value.
+<p>Application has built-in functions to calibrate sensor for better detection like sensitivity and reading enviroment base magnitude field value as a base value.</p>

-Application also indicates to the user where possible wire can be.
+<p>Application also indicates to the user where possible wire can be.</p>

 ### Main app window (Arrow indicates possible direcrtion) :

 <img height="500px" src="s1.jpg" />

 ### Wire detected: